DENICeG/go-rriclient/README.md

 go-rriclient
 ```

-the RRI client will start with the picklist.
+the DENIC RRI client will start with the picklist.

-## RRI Client Modes
+## DENIC RRI Client Modes

-You can interact with the RRI client in two modes.
+You can interact with the DENIC RRI client in two modes.
 All modes can be combined with any of the previously described connection types.
 See sections *CLI Arguments*, *RRI Commands* and *RRI Request Examples* for a detailed explanation of CLI arguments and RRI commands/parameters.

 1. **File Source Mode**